-6.3.1.D.5 Paramedicine Care Summary (PCS) Document Content Module Specification
+6.3.1.D2.5 Paramedicine Care Summary – Complete Report (PCS-CR) Document Content Module Specification

-This section specifies the header, section, and entry content modules which comprise the Paramedicine Care Summary (PCS) Document Content Module, using the Template ID as the key identifier.
+This section specifies the header, section, and entry content modules which comprise the Paramedicine Care Summary – Complete Report (PCS-CR) Document Content Module, using the Template ID as the key identifier.

 Sections that are used according to the definitions in other specifications are identified with the relevant specification document.
 Additional constraints on vocabulary value sets, not specifically constrained within the section template, are also identified.